 Startup Entrepreneurs are the seeds of an entrepreneurial economy, making up the mouth of the pipeline.
 Successful startups create opportunities for business growth that generates employment and ultimately drives the economy.
 One good proxy for startup entrepreneurs is the number of self-employed (where the owner/operator is the only employee).
 Figure 11 shows self-employment trends for the county from 1995 through 2013 (www.youreconomy.org).
-In 1995, self-employment was just over 100 and grew slowly and then more rapidly to 2010 peaking at around
+In 1995, self-employment was 269 and grew steadily (except for a dip during the initial year of the Great